qoucname2202/project-management-hutech-master/README.md

 - **🔒 User Authentication**: Secure login for students and faculty.
 - **📚 Course Management**: Access and organize course materials and assignments.
 - **💻 Database Exercises**: Interactive labs for hands-on database experience.
-- **🛠️ Admin Interface**: Control panel for managing users, courses, and settings.
+- **🛠️ Admin Interface**: Control panel for managing users, projects, and settings.
 - **📊 Data Visualization**: Visual tools for understanding queries and data.

 ---